touficSl/SpringBootJavaProject/README.md

 # Spring-Boot-Java-Project
-This project contains some of my experience in Spring boot
+This project contains some of my experience in Spring boot.

 ## Introduction
-This is a microservice using Java Spring boot Hibernate
+This is a microservice using Java Spring Boot

 ## Installtion and softwares needed
 ### - Eclipse or any other IDE similiar to it